emilio-fv/Project-S/README.md

 # Project-S
-> A MERN-based project management application and bug tracking web application designed for seamless and efficient collaboration between software developer teams.
+> A MERN-based project management and bug tracking web application designed for software developer teams.
 <!-- > Live demo [_here_](https://www.example.com).
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents